ViMuilu/CaveGame/README.md

 ## Game guide

-Character can be moved using WASD or arrow keys and character can melee by pressing Space.
+Character can be moved using WASD or arrow keys.

+Character can melee by pressing Space.

+Character can sprint by holding left Shift.

 Note: When launching the program it should create an array map to the output in which "1" are rooms and "0" are out of bounds areas.